Prepare to Teach at a University Level With a Graduate Sociology Certificate

 - Teaching in the university classroom, course/curriculum design and lesson planning, teaching with technology, assessment and the reflective professional

 Education is an excellent field for professionals seeking a career path where they can share their passion with others.
-Teachers will instill sociological knowledge, helping students analyze and fully understand human society and behavior, as well as social organization and culture.
+Teachers instill sociological knowledge, helping students analyze and fully understand human society and behavior, as well as social organization and culture.

 * Please refer to the Academic Catalog for more information.
-Program subject to change.
+Programs or courses subject to change.